abhinandh-s/ipa/src/registration.md

 ### Sec.
 57 - Registrars of the Firm

 State Government:
-- appoints register of firms &
+- appoints Registrar of firms &
 - define the area within which they exercise their power and perform their duties

 ### Sec.
 71 - Determination of fees

 State Government: